A Food Service Manager oversees food services and coordination. Below is a general job description:

 The truth is that most hiring managers prefer a traditional resume format.

 Creative resume templates, like the one pictured here, can actually hurt your chances of landing an interview.
 Instead, you should use a basic resume format that quickly communicates your basic information and qualifications–like the one included below.

-Food Service Manager Resume Example
+Food Service Manager resume (text format)

 How confident are you feeling about your resume?
 If you need more help, you can always refer to the following resume sample for a position.

 City, State or Country if international

 Phone | Email

 A dynamic, results-oriented Food Service Manager and offering focused leadership to drive sales and profitability in highly competitive markets.
 Noted for outstanding communications skills, both with guests and staff; ability to resolve problems quickly and equitably to ensure satisfied customers and happy employees.
 Consistently achieve performance goals through enthusiasm, tenacity and initiative.
 Manager with the ability to motivate staff members and turn under-producing teams into record-breaking units.
 Well organized with a track record that demonstrates self-motivation, perseverance and the creativity to achieve both personal and corporate goals.

 ZipJob, New York NY | Year to Year

 Supervised overall operation of a medium-sized dining facility serving 500 to 700 customers each day.